sagrawalx/sagrawalx.github.io/teaching/sp20-b6_ma117/labsols/index.md

 	![](8-o4.png)

-5. There does appear to be no pattern in the residual plot, and the residuals are at least sort of normal.
+5. There does appear to be no pattern in the residual plot, and the residuals are relatively normal (certainly more normal than they were for `at_bats`!).

 	![](8-o5.png)
 	![](8-o5b.png)